 The time of service can greatly affect when you should drop a check.
 In fact, a casual lunch service would thrive off of the quickest possible turn times.

-If you focus heavily on ambience, then expect longer table times.
-Anywhere from an hour and a half to 2 and a half hours can be the norm in a higher end restaurant.
+If you focus heavily on ambiance, then expect longer table times.
+Anywhere from an hour and a half to 2 and a half hours can be the norm in a higher-end restaurant.

-Ideally, if you are a higher end restaurant, most of the money per table will be through the expensive food and drinks.
+Ideally, if you are a higher-end restaurant, most of the money per table will be through expensive food and drinks.
 If you are a more casual restaurant, this profit will be made through volume.

 2. Dealing With Volume and Wait Time At The Door